arifcseru/spider-bot/README.md

-# spider-bot
+# springboot-spider
-This simple spider application crawl over website and populate output which can be analysis further
+A web application to crawl and analyise web page from url